gfoot/powercontrolcircuit/docs/configuration.md

 * Turn on the circuit and check it stays on - if it doesn't, increase RV2 until it stays on
 * Decrease RV2 until the circuit turns off

-Repeat steps 3 and 4 until you're happy with the behaviour at the extreme settings of RV1.
+Repeat steps 2 and 3 until you're happy with the behaviour at the extreme settings of RV1.
 For me it only takes a couple of iterations to get settings that work well.